Try something different with these popular Albanian foods.

 And that means Albanian foods share that same richness.
 Frankly, they’re delicious.

-Drawing inspiration from Greek, Italian, and Turkish neighbors, Albanian food combines Balkan and Mediterranean flavors.
+Drawing inspiration from Greek, Italian, and Croatian foods, Albanian food combines Balkan and Mediterranean flavors.

 This results in a varied, fresh, and fragrant cuisine.